SAP/spartacus-financial-services-accelerator/README.md

 For complete setup instructions, see [Building the Financial Spartacus Storefront from Libraries](https://sap.github.io/spartacus-docs/building-the-fsa-storefront-from-libraries/).

+# API Documentation

+The FSA Spartacus API documentation is hosted here: [https://sap.github.io/spartacus-financial-services-accelerator/](https://sap.github.io/spartacus-financial-services-accelerator/)

+The API documentation is versioned and is included in the **Assets** folder of each and every FSA Spartacus library.
+You can download the API documentation for a particular version by accessing the **Assets** folder of any FSA Spartacus library from that particular release, and then clicking on `docs.tar.gz` or `docs.zip`.

+**Note:** The FSA Spartacus API is separate from the FSA Commerce OCC REST APIs that FSA Spartacus consumes.

 # Limitations

 Beta version of Financial Spartacus is recommended to use with SAP Commerce 2005.5 and Financial Services Accelerator 2008.2 version.